Kilemi Mwiria

 Dr Mwiria Valerian Kilemi (born May 17, 1954) is a Kenyan politician and scholar.
 He belongs to the Maendeleo Chap Chap party headed by Machakos Governor Alfred Mutua and was elected to represent the Tigania West Constituency in the National Assembly of Kenya in the 2007 Kenyan parliamentary election.

 In 2012, he contested and lost the Meru County gubernatorial seat to Peter Munya, in a disputed election that was unsuccessfully challenged in court.
 At the moment, he is the presidential advisor on education.
 He has also contested for Member of Parliament, Tigania west, in the 2022 elections and lost.
 His most notable achievements has been the chairing of the task force mandated to review the secondary school fees structure.
 This has been lauded by parents and the general public at large.

+Early life

+Kilemi Mwiria was born in Miciimikuru, Tigania, Meru County (formerly part of Meru North District), Kenya, into a humble rural family of peasant farmers.
+His parents were Joseph M’Lithira and Elizabeth Ngoki, who worked as subsistence farmers.
+His upbringing was modest — growing up in a rural village with limited resources shaped his lifelong focus on education and community development.

+Education

+Mwiria began his education at Muthara Primary School, where he reportedly walked long distances barefoot to attend classes — an early sign of determination and resilience.

+His academic ability became evident during his secondary education at Miathene High School and later Kangaru High School, where he distinguished himself as a bright and disciplined student.

+His performance earned him admission to the University of Nairobi, where he completed a Bachelor of Arts degree.

+He secured international academic opportunities, obtaining a Master’s degree in Comparative Education from the University of Chicago and later a Ph.D. in International Education from Stanford University.